Daniel-Mietchen/learning2code/resources.md

 * [Tools to convert MATLAB to Python](http://stackoverflow.com/questions/9845292/a-tool-to-convert-matlab-code-to-python)

 ##Offline
-When I have a quiet moment at home, I am reading a few pages in the book
+When I have a quiet moment at home and offline, I am reading a few pages in the book
 > "Python: Visual Quickstart Guide" by Chris Fehily (2001), ISBN 0-201-74884-3

 to get familiar with the main design features of Python and the underlying philosphy.